A review of Newsletter #1 practice tips:

 Foot wear should have flat soles - (not a raised heel).

-Qi Gong will help your posture and your entire physical and subtle energetic systems - it is best to practice with your feet in a flat natural position - this will effect the results of the entire course of exercises you are doing.
-It is better to practice in socks than in a raised heel shoe of any type.
+Qi Gong will help your posture and your entire physical and subtle energetic systems - it is best to practice with your feet in a flat natural position - this will effect the results of the entire

-Some rubber soles are very tacky/sticky and this can also be troublesome for the knees, ankles and certain movements in particular - and this can be a big problem on certain clean surfaces where the shoes practically stick in place - (such as on a freshly waxed gym floor or clean linoleum).
-Bare feet can also be sticky on these floors so socks are a better option or a flat sole that is not too tacky/sticky.
+shoes practically stick in place - (such as on a freshly waxed gym floor or clean linoleum).
+Bare feet can also be sticky on these floors so socks are a better option or a flat sole that is not too

-Clothing should be comfortable and not restricting in the waist.
-It should not be distracting - meaning that it should not be a shirt that moves up on you and needs constant adjustment or a pair of pants that are too tight or ones that are threatening to fall to your knees.
-It is also preferable to have natural fabrics - the subtle energetic systems are effected by fabric.
+should not be a shirt that moves up on you and needs constant adjustment or a pair of pants that are too tight or ones that are threatening to fall to your knees.
+It is also preferable to have

 Regarding worrying

 Do not worry if you "are doing it right".
 With more and more practice is will become obvious where you need to work and you will be constantly improving.
-If you cannot bend over without bending your knees for example, then bend your knees - and do not be concerned about this at all!
-If you need to take an extra breath or two or three - no not be concerned about this at all!
-What is far more important than "perfection" is your inner calm and attentiveness to the energies as they unfold into your awareness.
+If you cannot bend over without bending

 Regarding "warm up"

 Here in the West we often look upon "warm up" exercises as not really being necessary or important.
-For many sports particularly non-professional sports this is somewhat true if we ease into them.
+For many sports particularly non-professional sports this is somewhat true if we ease into

 This is not actually true for Qi Gong.
-During the "warm up" exercises we are not just moving our muscles and stretching - we are also "rooting" with our feet and legs ("grounding" is a term used in the West) - we are bringing the participation of earth energies into our space.
+During the "warm up" exercises we are not just moving our muscles and stretching - we are also "rooting" with our feet and legs ("grounding" is a term used in

 In the "warm up" we are also moving our arms and bringing the participation of "heavenly" energies ("cosmic energy" is a term used in the West) into our space.